-- 1. The United Nations Permanent Forum on Indigenous Issues (UNPFII) recommended at its Eleventh Session, which took place from May 7 to 18, 2012, that "WIPO commission a Technical Review, to be conducted by an indigenous expert, focusing on the draft texts concerning traditional knowledge, genetic resources and traditional culture expressions, and to provide comments thereon to the Intergovernmental Committee through the Forum.
-The review should be undertaken within the framework of indigenous human rights." - 2.
-In consultation with the Secretariat of the UNPFII, Professor James Anaya, Professor of Human Rights Law and Policy, University of Arizona, United States of America, was commissioned by the Secretariat of WIPO in 2014 to undertake this technical review under his sole responsibility.
+1. The United Nations Permanent Forum on Indigenous Issues (UNPFII) recommended at its Eleventh Session, which took place from May 7 to 18, 2012, that "WIPO commission a Technical Review, to be conducted by an indigenous expert, focusing on the draft texts concerning traditional knowledge, genetic resources and traditional culture expressions, and to provide comments thereon to the Intergovernmental Committee through the Forum.
+The review should be undertaken within the framework of indigenous human rights."

+2. In consultation with the Secretariat of the UNPFII, Professor James Anaya, Professor of Human Rights Law and Policy, University of Arizona, United States of America, was commissioned by the Secretariat of WIPO in 2014 to undertake this technical review under his sole responsibility.
 Professor Anaya completed his review (entitled "Technical Review of Key Intellectual Property-Related Issues of the WIPO Draft Instruments on Genetic Resources, Traditional Knowledge and Traditional Cultural Expressions") in 2014 and submitted it to the Secretariat of the UNPFII.

-See paragraph 50 of the UNPFII Report of its Eleventh Session, document E/2012/43 - E/C.19/2012/13.
+&lt;sup>1 See paragraph 50 of the UNPFII Report of its Eleventh Session, document E/2012/43 - E/C.19/2012/13.

-- 3. On May 28, 2015, the Secretariat of WIPO received a request from the UNPFII Secretariat to submit the technical review undertaken by Professor Anaya to the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore (IGC) as an information document. - 4.
-The UNPFII Secretariat also requested that the technical review be submitted to future sessions of the IGC which address traditional knowledge and traditional cultural expressions respectively. - 5.
-Pursuant to the request above, the technical review was made available for the Twenty-Ninth Session of the IGC, held from February 15 to 19, 2016, as an information document WIPO/GRTKF/IC/29/INF/10.
-The same technical review is contained in the Annex to the present document. - 6.
-The Committee is invited to take note of the technical review in the Annex to this document.
+3. On May 28, 2015, the Secretariat of WIPO received a request from the UNPFII Secretariat to submit the technical review undertaken by Professor Anaya to the WIPO Intergovernmental Committee on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore ("IGC") as an information document.

+4. The UNPFII Secretariat also requested that the technical review be submitted to future sessions of the IGC which address traditional knowledge and traditional cultural expressions respectively.

+5. Pursuant to the request above, the technical review was made available for the Twenty-Ninth, Thirtieth and Thirty-First Sessions of the IGC as information documents WIPO/GRTKF/IC/29/INF/10, WIPO/GRTKF/IC/30/INF/10 and WIPO/GRTKF/IC/31/INF/9 respectively.
+The same technical review is contained in the Annex to the present document.

+6. The IGC is invited to take note of the technical review in the Annex to this document.

+[Annex follows]